opencog/atomspace/opencog/persist/sql/README.md

 Performance tweaks
 ------------------
 The Postgres default configuration can be/should be tweaked for performance.
-Newer version of Postgress seem to be OK (??) but in some cases, performance will be a disaster if the database is not tuned.
+Newer version of Postgres seem to be OK (??) but in some cases, performance will be a disaster if the database is not tuned.

 Edit `postgresql.conf` (a typical location is `/etc/postgresql/9.3/main/postgresql.conf`) and make the changes below.